Today I’m bringing back this hugely popular post on our painted cultured marble tub surround.

 The tub surround came out so great, we decided to go ahead and have our painter use the same paint to cover up the green marble in the shower as well.

-As you can see, we went with new stone on the sink and countertops vanity.
+As you can see, we went with a new solid surface of stone on the sink and countertops vanity.

-We ended up replacing the actual bathroom sink bowls here, so ultimately this made the most sense.
+We ended up replacing the actual bathroom sink bowls here, so ultimately going with a new surface in natural stone made the most sense.

 In addition to painting over the marble here, the full renovation entailed painting the bathroom walls, putting in tile floors (taking out the wood floors) new mirrors and a sconce too.